ASD and Mental Health During the COVID-19 Pandemic – Funto Orimalade

 - If there is a Support Plan already drawn up for the individual, follow this as much as possible.

-- For behaviors, as mentioned above, clear communication is essential to find out what is underlying the behavior.
+- For new behaviors, as mentioned above, clear communication is essential to find out what is underlying the behavior.

-- Keep notes, as you gather information on what the triggers of behavior seem to be and what happens after the behavior has ended.
+- Keep notes, as you gather information on what the triggers of new behavior seem to be and what happens after the behavior has ended.
 This is useful information for the treatment team, as well as for care providers.

 - Follow guidelines for using prescribed medication as the individual’s doctor has instructed.